 Dear Debt Adviser,

-Please accept my condolences on your mother's death.
-It is unfortunate that along with your grief you must also deal with what appears to be an unreasonable nursing home over debt collection.
-Let me start by saying I am going to assume that even though your mother received disability benefits from Ontario that the nursing home is in the United States and subject to U.S. laws.
+Please accept my condolences on your mother’s death.
+It is unfortunate that, along with your grief, you must also deal with what appears to be an unreasonable nursing home over debt collection.
+Let me start by saying I am going to assume that even though your mother received disability benefits from Ontario, the nursing home is in the United States and subject to U.S. laws.

 As long as you are positive that you did not sign anything at the nursing home listing you as financially responsible for your mother’s nursing home bills, then no, you do not have to pay them.
 However, if your mother left an estate, the nursing home could go after any assets included in the estate for the bills, but not you personally.

 Nursing homes are famously dense when it comes to billing and debt collection.
-My mom had a several week stay recently in a facility where she received excellent medical care, but really poor financial treatment.
+My mom once stayed several weeks in a facility where she received excellent medical care but really poor financial treatment.
 It took months to resolve and they kept sending the bills to me.
 What a mistake that was!
 They finally resolved matters with her insurance company and she even got her co-pays back.

 The Fair Debt Collection Practices Act requires that the collector honor your request and not contact you again regarding this debt.
-Should the company violate the law and contact you again, you can file a complaint with the Federal Trade Commission.
+Should the company violate the law and contact you again, you can file a complaint with the Federal Trade Commission at FTC.gov.

 I also suggest that you send a copy of the certified letter to the nursing home.
 I’d add a cover letter to the nursing home that says if it sells or places the debt with another company, you’ll consider legal action against it and report it to the local regulators in that state.

-To assure this does not negatively affect your credit, check your credit report with each of the three major credit bureaus and see if the nursing home or collector has reported the debt to the credit bureaus.
-Chances are the nursing home won't report the issue, but the collector might.
+To assure this does not negatively affect your credit, check your credit report with each of the three major credit bureaus at AnnualCreditReport.com and see if the nursing home or collector has reported the debt to the credit bureaus.
+Chances are, the nursing home won’t report the issue, but the collector might.
 If it is reported, dispute the item with any and all of the credit bureaus that are reporting it.
-Check the bureau's Web site for information on how to file a dispute.
+Check the bureaus’ websites for information on how to file a dispute.
 All three major bureaus provide for filing your dispute online.